 Year 10 focuses on students developing key skills and the experience of their working, researching and experimenting in many different ways, in order to build up a wealth of understanding about the subject.
 This will enable students to develop their individual ideas with confidence, guided by the assessment objectives and directed by their own particular interests and investigations.
 This is central to Art GCSE.

 The first term is concerned with whole class work, practical skill building, creative thinking skills, shared learning and evaluation opportunities; students are exposed to new materials, techniques and processes.
 By the second term students begin working independently and they select relevant areas of interest within a themed unit.
 They continue to develop their skills in these areas in the summer term resulting in a final practical outcome.
 This forms the first half of the coursework (30%) which is assessed together with Year 11 coursework and the externally set assignment at the end of the course.

 Art & Design

-These two practical courses have an emphasis on experimentation and creative problem-solving.
-One or two years depending on the qualification you take, you will learn to use materials and draw in different ways which will be recorded in your work journals.
-You will work with pencil, charcoal, pastels, ink, watercolours, acrylic paints, collage and many other media, as appropriate to your strengths and ideas.
+Over two years you will learn to approach all forms of image-making using creative thinking skills and strategies.
+You will also practical and technical skills; to use a wide variety of materials and processes to record and experiment in different ways which will be recorded in your work journals.
+You will work with pencil, charcoal, pastels, ink, watercolours, acrylic paints, collage and many other media as appropriate to your strengths and ideas.
 Your ideas and drawings will be developed to produce finished pieces which could be painting, sculpture 3D or mixed media.

 For more information about this subject at KS5, please click here to view the relevant subject leaflet at the bottom of the page.